 - Goals of Bleach

-Bleach should always take a whitelist-based approach to allowing any kind of content or markup.
-Blacklisting is error-prone and not future proof.
+Bleach should always take a allowed-list-based approach to markup filtering.
+Specifying disallowed lists is error-prone and not future proof.

 For example, you should have to opt-in to allowing the